 Buccaneers vs. Saints Odds

-TRENDS: The trends show that the Bucs are 7-2 against the spread in their last 9 trips to New Orleans.
-The road team has also covered in 6 of the last 8 games in this series.
-These two teams have combined to hit the under in their last 8 meetings.
+Trends show that the Saints have covered the spread in four of their last five against the Bucs, while the home team has covered in five of the last six in this series.
+These two have went under the point total in 9 of their last 11 meetings.

 According to oddsmakers from Bovada.lv, New Orleans is the clear favorite at home, as the Saints are getting odds of -10 points against the Bucs.
 The over/under total for the game has been set at 48 points (View Matchup).
 The opening odds for this game had Saints favored by 12 points.
 The spread then slowly worked down to 10 points.
 The over/under total opened at 49 points and then quickly dipped to 48.

 The Saints are coming off a 38-17 loss at Dallas last week in which the defense was torched once again.
 New Orleans has given up at least 26 points in all three losses and is giving up nearly 400 yards per game.
 The offense is posting over 400 yards per game, but it’s not making up for the defensive issues.
 Drew Brees has thrown for 1,203 yards and seven touchdowns this year while Jimmy Graham has 32 catches for 340 yards and three scores.
 Khiry Robinson has added 215 rushing yards with one score.